truggeri/hugo-blog/content/posts/using-hugo.md

 ## What I Learned

-I learned about lots of the features of Hugo including taxonomies, themes and some configuraiton.
+I learned about lots of the features of Hugo including taxonomies, themes and some configuration.
-I also leared a bit about Cloudinary while I worked to add web optimized images, but that's a story for another time.
+I also learned a bit about Cloudinary while I worked to add web optimized images, but that's a story for another time.

 ## What Comes Next